Learning And Memory In The Classroom: What Teachers Should Know (Especially After The Summer)

 Without an understanding of learning and memory and how one affects the other, too often we want to stare at our class after the summer break wondering what has happened to everything they were taught the previous year.

-Former headmaster Clare Sealy is well known for her clarity in explaining many of the complexities of cognitive neuroscience as it applies to the elementary and middle school teacher,
+Former school principal Clare Sealy is well known for her clarity in explaining many of the complexities of cognitive neuroscience as it applies to the elementary and middle school teacher.

 Here she looks at working memory in the classroom and the science of memory and forgetting, and provides some guidance for how to best support your students.